po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/01-Day/01-Day-LessonPlan.md

   * 🔑 Type the name of the repository, `first-day-demo`, in the "Repository Name" box.

-  * 🔑 We select Public because all of the repositories we create in this course will need to be public to deploy to GitHub Pages and get homework support from TAs.
+  * 🔑 We select Public because all of the repositories we create in this course will need to be public to deploy to GitHub Pages and get support from TAs on Challenges.
 It is possible to host private repositories with GitHub Pro, but a paid account is not necessary for this course.

   * 🔑 Select the "Add a README file" option to have GitHub create a new `README.md` file when creating the repository.